Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/apache-airflow/tasks/task.md

 - initialise a project
     - familiarise with the [DBT project structure](https://docs.getdbt.com/docs/build/projects)
     - open your project in the [DBT Cloud IDE](https://docs.getdbt.com/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) and explore it
+    - **PITFALL**: If the cloud IDE fails to start
+      - option A - make sure your project has a [managed Git repository](https://docs.getdbt.com/docs/collaborate/git/managed-repository) attached to it
+      - option B - or connect your own [GitHub/GitLab repo](https://docs.getdbt.com/docs/cloud/git/git-configuration-in-dbt-cloud)

 Create environments
 - create a [production environment](https://docs.getdbt.com/docs/deploy/deploy-environments) - required for running jobs